5 Target Market Examples to Help Find Your Target Audience

 Willful

-Willful’s target demographic is younger professionals and families.
-Willful is an online platform that assists people making end of life arrangements with access to legal professionals and advisors.
+Willful's target demographic is younger professionals and families, particularly those in their 30s and 40s.
+Willful is an online platform that assists people in making end-of-life arrangements like wills and estate planning, with access to legal professionals and advisors.

 Willful target market example